 Dr. John R. Shook is a philosophy professor living in the D.C. region.
 He currently teaches philosophy at Bowie State University in Maryland and Georgetown University.
 Dr. Shook has published extensively across the history of American philosophy and American intellectual history.
 His latest book is Pragmatism (2023) which is part of the MIT Press Essential Knowledge Series.
 Among his books are Dewey’s Empirical Theory of Knowledge and Reality (2000), Pragmatic Naturalism and Realism (2003), and The God Debates (2010).
 His edited volumes include the Dictionary of Modern American Philosophers (2005), the Dictionary of Early American Philosophers (2012), Historical Essays in 20th-Century American Philosophy (2015), and The Bloomsbury Encyclopedia of Philosophers in America (2016), and Blackwell’s Companion to Pragmatism (2006).
 He and Randall Auxier edit the American Philosophical and Cultural Thought book series, State University of New York Press.

 Dr. Randall E. Auxier is a professor of philosophy and communication studies at Southern Illinois University, Carbondale.
-He was the editor of the Library of Living Philosophers having overseen eight volumes in the series.
+He is the editor of the Library of Living Philosophers having overseen eight volumes in the series.
 He edited the journal The Personalist Forum 1997-2006, when he and John Shook transformed it into The Pluralist, and he remained Editor in Chief until 2012.
 He is Deputy Chief Editor of Eidos: A Journal for Philosophy of Culture.
 Dr. Auxier authored Time, Will and Purpose (2013), Metaphysical Graffiti (2017), Logic: From Images to Digits (2022) and As Deep as It Gets: Movies and Metaphysics (2022).
 He co-authored The Quantum of Explanation: Whitehead’s Radical Empiricism (2017).
-His edited and co-edited volumes include God, Process and Persons (2000), Critical Responses to Royce (2000), Bruce Springsteen and Philosophy (2008), The Wizard of Oz and Philosophy (2008), Tom Petty and Philosophy (2019) and Rorty and Beyond (2020), and Queen and Philosophy (2023).
+His edited and co-edited volumes include God, Process and Persons (2000), Critical Responses to Royce (2000), Bruce Springsteen and Philosophy (2008), The Wizard of Oz and Philosophy (2008), Tom Petty and Philosophy (2019), Rorty and Beyond (2020), and Queen and Philosophy (2023).
 He and John Shook edit the American Philosophical and Cultural Thought book series, State University of New York Press.